History

 Aim

 At Snapethorpe, history is taught in half termly units (two units a year) using the national curriculum objectives in chronological order.
+These objectives have been broken down onto a skills breakdown document which identifies clear links and progression from EYFS to Year 6.
 This information can be found on our whole school coverage documents and medium term plans which are published on the school’s website.
 This information is also shared with parents on a half termly newsletter.

 Implementation

 As a school, we have ensured each area of focus is broken down into year group specific expectations allowing the children to develop new knowledge and skills and then build on these as they progress through the year groups.
 Our history curriculum develops a coherent knowledge and understanding of Britain’s past and that of the wider world.
 Teaching equips pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
-Detailed plans and knowledge organisers have been produced for each topic which outline the key knowledge that children need to learn to ensure consistency between classes and year groups.
+The skills are identified on the medium term plans for teachers to ensure prior knowledge is reviewed throughout school; initially this is reviewed through metacognition lessons to start the unit which allows children to recall prior learning links that will support with their new knowledge.
+Alongside the skills on the medium term plans, tier 2 and tier 3 vocabulary is specifically identified which teachers will refer back to throughout the unit and children are required to learn and recall.

 Impact